Tutorial: Aggregated Metrics Shaping

 Dataset output after unpivoting to a "narrow metric" format

-Let’s now customize this metric to make sure it appears in the metric explorer for visualisation.
+Let’s now customize this metric to make sure it appears in the metric explorer for visualization.

 // First apply the metrics interface